keu/docs/astro/view-logs.md

 ## Export task logs to Datadog (_AWS only_)

-Astro has early access support for forwarding Airflow task logs and basic Airflow metrics to Datadog.
+Astro supports forwarding Airflow task logs and basic Airflow metrics to Datadog.
 If you want to enable log forwarding or you're interested in forwarding task logs to other third-party logging tools, submit a request to [Astronomer support](https://cloud.astronomer.io/support).
 In your request, make sure to provide your Datadog API key and identify on which Astro cluster(s) you want to enable the integration.

 To export metrics to Datadog, see [Export Airflow metrics to Datadog](deployment-metrics.md#export-airflow-metrics-to-datadog).